 When her daughter comes to her and shares why she’s upset, she use the Communicate to Connect steps she learned to move through the emotions with her daughter.

 She’s mindful of her own body language and non-verbal signals.
 She sits with her being present and compassionate to her daughter’s experience of anxiety.
 She asks questions to better understand her daughter’s perspective and she empathizes with her feelings.

 And she said, with a bit of astonishment in her voice, that now the anxious moments don’t last as long as they used to.
 Her daughter’s able to be with her feelings and move through them quicker using the techniques and strategies they learned in our work together.

 What would be possible for your family if you knew what to say and do when your child was emotionally struggling?

 What would shift if your child better understood their default emotion?

 To help you with this, I’ve created the Feeling Finder.
 A fun, free, downloadable activity for kids ages 5-12.

 While you probably know your child’s default emotion, just telling them most likely won’t help.
 After they complete this activity, they’ll be able to clearly see their “big feeling”, grow their self-awareness and emotional intelligence and begin to decrease meltdowns.
 Grab this special activity below.

-Sign up to receive your FREE Feeling Finder Activity Guide.
+Join the Newsletter and receive your FREE Feeling Finder Activity Guide.